Anthony Lo Surdo SCCONTACT DETAILS

 - Sports law

 Anthony has a broad practice both at trial and appellate level spanning diverse areas including commercial, equity, corporations, insurance law and professional indemnity with a particular interest in banking and insolvency in respect of which he has written extensively.
-He has been named in “Doyle’s Guide to the Australian Legal Profession” in 2011, 2015 and again in 2015, 2016, 2017, 2018 and 2019 as one of Australia’s leading insolvency and reconstruction barristers.
+He has been named in “Doyle’s Guide to the Australian Legal Profession” in 2011 and again in 2015, 2016, 2017, 2018 and 2019 as one of Australia’s leading insolvency and reconstruction barristers.